-It is nearing…the end of this beautiful year, as the transition into the next takes place very soon, with the magical Festival of Samhain…known to many as “Halloween.”
+The transition of Autumn is underway as the end of October arrives with the magical Festival of Samhain…known to many as “Halloween.”

 Halloween was derived from the celebration of Samhain, with its myths and beliefs about the “Otherworld” and happily placed into Christian culture through the celebration of, “All Hallows Eve,” or “All Souls Night.”